Type 2 Diabetes Comprehensive Care Clinic

 - People with type 2 diabetes have insulin resistance- meaning they make insulin, but their cells don't use it well.

 - Eventually your pancreas can't keep up, and glucose builds up in your blood leading to type 2 diabetes.

-What is the Type 2 Diabetes Comprehensive Care Clinic?
+What are the Pre-diabetes and Type 2 Diabetes Comprehensive Care Clinic?

-The Type 2 Diabetes Comprehensive Care Clinic at Cincinnati Children’s is a multi-disciplinary clinic that brings together experts that care for adolescents with type 2 diabetes.
-Our goals are to provide an integrated approach to treating type 2 diabetes and its potential complications.
+These are multi-disciplinary clinics that brings together experts that care for adolescents with pre-diabetes and type 2 diabetes.
+Our goals are to provide an integrated approach to treating these conditions and potential complications.
 As part of every visit, we review your medical & family history, conduct a physical exam, discuss your diagnosis and treatment options, set nutrition and exercise goals, and screen and treat you for other conditions.
-Other conditions that are common in type 2 diabetes include high blood pressure, high cholesterol, fatty liver disease, menstrual irregularities in females and sleep apnea.
+Other conditions that are common in type 2 diabetes include high blood pressure, high cholesterol, fatty liver disease, kidney problems, menstrual irregularities in females and sleep apnea.
 We will also screen for these conditions at your visit.

 What doctors specialize in this area?